dev-otl/otlchip8x/README.md

 Cross platform chip8 emulator/interpreter

 ## Install
-Look at the releases or download source codes from here:

 ### For windows x64:

-1) Extract zip file in a folder or download .exe file, download SDL.dll from their SDL website
+1) Download files from releases and extract zip file in a folder or download standalone .exe file and SDL.dll from the SDL website
 2) drag and drop a chip8 rom
-3) Change created config file as needed
+3) Modify generated config file as needed

 ### For linux: